Get the good night sleep you’ve been longing for

 Other effects of sleep apnea can include impotence, menstrual irregularities, enuresis, depression and weight gain.

-Severe sleep apnea is treated by a Continuous Positive Airway Pressure (CPAP).
+Severe sleep apnea is normally treated by a Continuous Positive Airway Pressure (CPAP).
 This consists of an air compressor and mask which delivers pressurized air through the nose when a person is sleeping.
 The biggest hurdle for using this method is compliance.
 People feel claustrophobic and others find wearing the mask to be offensive.
 The strap of the mask worn around the head may even cause headaches.
 A Mandibular Advancement Device (MAD) is meant to increase the airway and works to reduce the risk of sleep apnea and snoring in patients with OSA.

 Many people have been diagnosed with sleep apnea and have CPAP.
 However, this bulky mask and tube system does not work for everyone.
 Fortunately for those who have trouble with CPAP, there is an alternative.
 A custom-made oral appliance can be a tremendous help to people who can’t or don’t want to use CPAP.
 A customized night guard called the SomnoDent is created for your specific bite and actually positions your jaw in such a way that it opens up your airway.
 This allows more oxygen to enter your body and prevents or minimizes symptoms of sleep apnea.

 With the SomnoDent you’re not restricted to sleeping in only one position and you’re much more likely to use it, which is the main aspect of successful treatment.

-The best thing to do is call a sleep apnea dentist and schedule a consultation.
-The dentist will do some diagnostic tests in the office and then most likely send you home with a sleep monitor the size of a small cell phone which is worn like a wrist watch.
+It’s easy.
+Call our office and speak with our sleep apnea dentists and schedule a consultation.
+The dentist will do some diagnostic tests in the office and then most likely send you home with a sleep monitor the size of a small cell phone which is worn like a wristwatch.
 This high-tech device will give the dentist the necessary information to determine the level of sleep apnea you suffer from and be able to recommend the ideal treatment option for you.

 The sleep apnea appliance is considered medical treatment and dental insurance will not cover treatment however most medical policies will consider paying for the appliance at a dental office.